-Plan view (top down) sketch of a classic supercell thunderstorm.
-T indicates possible tornado positions; RFD = Rear Flank Downdraft; FFD = Forward Flank Downdraft.
-Regions of updraft are hatched with grey; downdrafts are solid black; rain is solid light grey.
-Low surface pressure is found under the updrafts (especially near the "T" locations), and high pressure under the downdrafts.
-Vectors are near-surface winds: cold are black, warm are grey.
-From the view point you see Fig. 14.4a.
+Plan view (top down) sketch of a classic supercell thunderstorm. \mathbb{T} indicates possible tornado positions; RFD = Rear Flank Downdraft; FFD = Forward Flank Downdraft.
+Regions of updraft are hatched with grey; downdrafts are solid blue; rain is solid light green.
+Low surface pressure is found under the updrafts (especially near the " \mathbb{T} " locations), and high pressure under the downdrafts.
+Vectors are near-surface winds: cold are cyan, warm are tan.
+From the view-point location in the bottom right of Fig. 14.4a, you see a storm as sketched in Fig. 14.4a.